tlorans/ClimateRisks/docs/source/climate_investing/portfolio_alignment.md

-## Portfolio Alignment with a Sound Decarbonization Pathway
+## Portfolio Alignment with a Decarbonization Pathway

 We've seen in the previous part that traditional carbon risk hedging strategy involves static portfolio decarbonization.